 - Whole grains and potatoes: These foods should account for 20 percent or less of your total daily calories.

 If there are calories remaining in your day, the website states you can eat the following minimally processed foods (if desired), though they shouldn't account for more than 5 percent of your total daily caloric intake:

 - Coarsely-ground or sprouted whole-grain breads or cereals

 - Limited amounts of animal products

 Foods to Limit

 The following foods should be limited to less than 10 percent of your total calories:

 - Oil (even olive oil)

-- Wild or naturally raised animal protein, including fish
+- Wild or naturally raised animal products like meat and fish

 Foods to Avoid